Fortunately, failure is your best learning opportunity

 Soon after I learned my new nickname, given to me by my Japanese friends, was Yamārashi-san.
 Mr Porcupine.

-Regardless of my ability to produce, my worth and value to Pioneer were severely depleted, my enjoyment of my work along with it.
+Regardless of my ability to produce, my worth and value to Pioneer were severely depleted, and my enjoyment of my work along with it.
 What was for a short time win/win became lose/lose, and as a result, Pioneer and I both successfully moved on to better times.

 Lessons for you from My Best Mistake